product-noob/product-noob.github.io/_posts/2022-01-12-National Health Stack.md

    > Of 165 million health IDs that have been generated, CoWIN alone aided in generation of 127 million of them
 >

-    Looking back this certainly was an oversight on behalf of policy makers but considering that no other document was added to this,  I don’t see this as any harm done. <br> *Note: It has been rolled backed since then and new cowin certificates don’t have a HID.*
+    Looking back this certainly was an oversight on behalf of policy makers but considering that no other document was added to this,  I don’t see this as any harm done. _**Note**: It has been rolled backed since then and new cowin certificates don’t have a HID._

 - **Loose definition on encryption for Health Lockers/ PHR apps** Currently there is not enough regulations/ policies around how health lockers/ PHR apps need to handle or store user’s health data.
 While NDHM lays out broad principles and guidelines, there are no well defined requirements on data encryption and storage for these entities.
 In my opinion, as the ecosystem evolves, this will eventualy become more clearer.

 - **Opposition from the incumbents**
 This ecosystem in a lot of ways is a direct threat to the current business models of the incumbents.
-Lets take Practo for example: it has invested considerable money and resources in getting tens of thousands of doctors onboarded and verified on their platform, which is the hook they use to get users onto their platform.
+Let's take Practo for example: it has invested considerable money and resources in getting tens of thousands of doctors onboarded and verified on their platform, which is the hook they use to get users onto their platform.
 In the UHI scheme of things all health professional will be onboarded by NDHM and are available for all players to leverage.
 The moat Practo had (the closed wall) might be made irrelevant.
 But this is also why a lot of innovations might happen in health-tech space and new and interesting business models will arrive.

 The end.

 Thank you for bearing with me all the way till the end, I hope you got to learn something about the National Health Stack.

-***Disclaimer:** As of writing this article, I am associated with Paytm working on their Health Initaitive.*
+**Disclaimer:** As of writing this article, I am associated with Paytm working on their Health Initaitive.*

 #### References: